 Note that the citation numbers refer to the papers listed on the "Publications" page.

-OVERVIEW – My research group studies the Epidermal Growth Factor (EGF) family of peptide hormones and their receptors, the ErbB family of receptor tyrosine kinases.
-This network plays a significant role in regulating the proliferation and differentiation of epithelial cells.
-Moreover, deregulated signaling by this network is a causative event in many human tumors, and contributes to increased tumor cell invasiveness, metastatic potential, and chemoresistance.
-Consequently, our group studies this signaling network with the ultimate goal being the development of novel cancer diagnostic and treatment strategies.
+Overview – We study the Epidermal Growth Factor (EGF) family of peptide hormones and their receptors, the ErbB receptor tyrosine kinases.
+This network regulates the proliferation and differentiation of epithelial cells and deregulated signaling by this network contributes to human tumorigenesis and increased tumor cell invasiveness, metastatic potential, and chemoresistance.
+Consequently, we seek to understand the mechanism by which this network regulates cell function, with the ultimate goal being the development of novel cancer treatments.

 Mechanisms of ERBB4 signaling – We have demonstrated that ERBB4 homodimers function as tumor suppressor proteins, whereas ERBB4-EGFR and ERBB4-ERBB2 heterodimers function as oncogenes.
 We are focused on deciphering the mechanisms by which ERBB4 can be coupled to these divergent responses [19, 25, 26, 41, 44, 50, 56].
 We are also pursuing the discovery and development of novel ERBB4 agonists and antagonists that can be used to pharmacologically probe ERBB4 function in human malignancies and hold potential for the treatment of ErbB4-dependent tumors [30, 36, 42, 46, 55].

 EGF family hormones – We are characterizing the biological activities of EGF family hormones and we are identifying factors that regulate the affinity, potency, and efficacy (intrinsic activity) of these peptide growth factors [20, 23, 24, 29, 30, 32, 34, 36, 40, 42, 45, 46, 51].